rudderlabs/rudder-sdk-android/README.md

 );
 ```

-For more detailed documentation check [the documentation page](https://docs.rudderstack.com/sdk-integration-guide/getting-started-with-android-sdk).
+For more detailed documentation check [the documentation page](https://docs.rudderstack.com/rudderstack-sdk-integration-guides/rudderstack-android-sdk).

 ## Register your callbacks

-For device mode destinations- You can register callbacks, which will be executed after the nativeSDK has been successfully initialized.Use the `onIntegrationReady` method to register your callback.The following snippet shows an example:
+For device mode destinations, you can register callbacks, which will be executed after the native SDK has been successfully initialized.
+Use the `onIntegrationReady` method to register your callback.

+The following snippet shows an example:

 ```
 rudderClient.onIntegrationReady("Lotame") {
   var nativeSDK  = (it as LotameIntegration)